-Making a decision to have a vasectomy can be a daunting experience but you needn't worry.
+Making a decision to get a vasectomy can be a daunting experience but you needn’t worry.
 Most men tolerate the procedure very well and recover quickly.

 The following explains what to expect on the day of your vasectomy procedure:

 Before we take you through your vasectomy procedure, Dr Cashion will conduct a consultation with you to:

 – Confirm your decision to have permanent sterilisation with Vasectomy